waylis/core/docs/fundamentals/commands.md

 Commands are the entry point to functions of your app.

-Use `createCommand` to register a new command:
+Use `createCommand` to make a new command:

 ```ts
 import { createCommand } from "@waylis/core";